theryanl/mitigating_manipulation_via_randomized_reviewer_assignment/README.md

-# upper-bounding-pairwise-matching-probability-with-BvN-sampling
+# Mitigating Manipulation via Randomized Reviewer Assignments
-This repository contains code to generate a integral assignment of papers to reviewers in an academic conference setting.
+This repository contains code to generate randomized paper assignments in an academic conference setting ([paper](https://arxiv.org/abs/2006.16437)).
 In particular, it allows for the guarantee that the probability that any pair is matched is at most Q.

 We get our desired assignment by following these 2 steps: